gchq/stroom-docs/content/en/docs/user-guide/security/credentials.md

 ## Accessing Credentials Manager

-The Credentials Manager can be accessed via the Stroom Menu {{< stroom-icon "menu.svg" >}} Security / Credentials Manager.
+The Credentials Manager can be accessed via the Stroom Menu

+{{< stroom-menu "Security" "Credentials Manager" >}}

 ## Types of Credentials